Corporate Social Responsibility at the heart of the Group's strategy

 The CSR ambition of Societe Generale group.

-- The Group is committed to aligning its portfolios with trajectories aiming at carbon neutrality by 2050 with the ambitious goal to limit global warming by 1,5°C
+- Societe Generale is committed to aligning its portfolios with trajectories aiming at carbon neutrality by 2050, addressing the most carbon-intensive sectors as a priority, and setting intermediary targets, such as:

 Over 20 years of commitment to the environmental transition